rodperex/gait_speed_ros2/README.md

 # gait_speed_ros2

-Gait speed calculation using ROS 2
+Gait speed calculation using ROS 2.

+This repo is WORK IN PROGRESS...

-Modalities:
+## Modalities:

 * Robot moves with the older person as they walk
   * In this case, if the robot sees an obstacle between the person and itself, it means it will be avoided, so the test will be cancelled